M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 Encrypted Application Data
 ```

-The application data is encrypted, so the actual HTTP content is not directly visible in the packet details.
+The actual HTTP application content is not directly visible because it is protected by TLS encryption.

 The communication can be represented as: